 Transportation in North Sterling State Park

 North Sterling State Park is located in Logan County, 30 minutes north of Sterling, Colorado.
 There are two entrances to the park.
-The South Entrance leads to Cottonwood Cove Swim Beach, South Boat Ramp, and other swimming and picnic spots.
 Elks Entrance leads to Elks Campground, Elks Boat Ramp, and the Visitor Center.
-You will be provided with a park map at any of these entrances so that you have a good understanding of the park`s layout.
+The South Entrance leads you to the other two campgrounds as well as the South Boat Ramp, picnic areas, and hiking trails.
+You will be provided with a park map at both of these entrances so that you have a good understanding of the park’s layout.
 The map will also show additional day-use areas.

 There are well-designed parking spots within the park for both campers and cars.
-Parking on grass and off roadway is not permitted.
-You can park your motorhome at the Balance Rock parking area that is located north of the dam.
+Parking on the grass and off the roadway is not permitted.
+You can park your motorhome at the Balanced Rock Parking Area that is located north of the dam.
 Parking is also allowed at the campgrounds for those staying the night.
 Only one camping unit is allowed per campsite.

 Campgrounds and parking in North Sterling State Park